Meet our Research Students

 Thesis title: Assessing the Value of Improved Connectivity in Subtropical Estuarine Fish Habitats

-Christopher Lowe commenced a PhD in September 2021 investigating how fish utilise different aspects of intertidal habitats alongside principal research fellow Associate Professor Nicole Flint.
+Christopher Lowe commenced an MSc in September 2021 investigating how fish utilise different aspects of intertidal habitats alongside principal research fellow Associate Professor Nicole Flint.
 His work focuses on how temporal cycles influence how and when fish can inhabit these temporally available habitats.
-Christopher will also be assessing the potential economic and ecological value of these habitats.
+Christopher will also be developing novel methods to monitor predation within intertidal habitats.
 Prior to his work at CQU, Christopher investigated the terrestrial microhabitat selection of amphibious sea snakes.
 Christopher holds a Bachelor of Science (Animal Behaviour) from Flinders University, Australia, and an Bachelor of Science (One Year Honours) from the University of South Australia, Australia.

 Najeen Arabelle Rula